KasRoid/Introduction-to-Computer-Networks/24.Designing-a-Network/README.md

   - How they want to change & improve business operations (How can a network help the business?)
 - You want to interview the owners, executives, managers, operations staff, etc.
 - The more you find out about hte business, the better!

+---

+## Step 2: List Which Tasks Execute on Which Computers

+- Know which applications and tasks have to be performed at each of the computers on the network
+- You need to know how powerful each computer should be and what each computer should be capable of (CPU, RAM, HD Space, Monitor Size)
+- This goes for both server and client computers
+- Example: A computer for data entry versus a computer for video editing